 - 2 medium or 1 large white onion, diced

 - 2 medium carrots, sliced in thin rounds

 - 2 medium potatoes, diced

 - One bunch black cabbage, shredded (aka Lacinto or dino kale)

 - 1/2 head Savoy cabbage, shredded

-- 1 bunch Swiss chard, shredded
+- 1 bunch Swiss chard, chopped

 - salt and freshly ground pepper

-- stale bread – a few slices of Italian bread or 1/4 baguette
+- a few chunks of stale bread

 - Add potatoes, kale, Savoy cabbage, Swiss chard, and tomatoes.
 Season with salt and pepper and stir well.